Zachu/LibreWolf/README.md

     'name'     => 'Seer',
-    'description' => 'During a day figure out with other villagers who are the werewolves, and get rid of them before it is too late!', 'special'  => 'Once a night you can see if a player is a werewolf.', ];
+    'description' => 'During a day figure out with other villagers who are the werewolves, and get rid of them before it is too late!', 'special'  => 'Once a night you can see if a player is a werewolf.', 'info'     => 'Gamemaster shows you yes-sign if your inquiry hits a werewolf.', ];
 ```
 __team:__ Which team the role belongs to.